asnreddy/MyFirstApp/README.md

 ## Download Geonames Postal Codes for the INDIA
 [http://download.geonames.org/export/zip/IN.zip](http://download.geonames.org/export/zip/IN.zip)

+Replace any multiple tabs between fields with single tab in the IN.txt file.
+This would prevent data load failures.

 ## Configuration

 I recommend creating a copy of config.js called local.config.js and adding it to your .gitignore so your MongoDB configuration settings do not get persisted in git.